 Major Project Activities

-The need to meet food demand without degrading environmental quality and natural resources provides the central theme of my work.
-It is estimated that food production must double by 2050 to provision 9+ billion people with an adequate diet.
-To protect rain forests, wetlands, and savannahs from conversion to agriculture, the additional food supply cannot come from expansion of crop and livestock production area.
-Moreover, agricultural systems need to contribute pro-actively to solving the most pressing environmental problems facing humankind (climate change, conservation of biodiversity, pollution) because agriculture is occupies 33% of the earth's terrestrial surface and uses 70% of all developed freshwater.
-Hence, the goal of my research is to find ways to increase crop yields substantially without compromising the quality of soil and water resources or damaging the integrity of natural ecosystems—a process called ecological intensification.
-Current work focuses on understanding how to achieve crop yields that approach the genetic yield ceiling (called potential yield) with highest possible efficiencies in use of water, nutrients, and energy.
-Crop simulation models (www.hybridmaize.unl.edu, http://soysim.unl.edu/) and life cycle assessment (www.bess.unl.edu) are important tools supporting this work.
-Another major effort involves a global collaboration to develop a Global Yield Gap Atlas (www.globalyieldatlas, the website will be up later this year) that provides best available estimates of the gap between current average farm yields and the potential yield ceiling for the major food crops.
-The Atlas provides critical information to guide development policies and research prioritization at global and national levels, while it also supports yield gap analysis at local to regional levels to identify major limiting constraints to increased food production.
+The need to meet food demand while protecting environmental quality and conserving natural resources provides the central theme of my work.
+It is estimated that food production must double on existing farmland by 2050 to provision 9+ billion people with an adequate diet while protecting rain forests, wetlands, and savannahs from conversion to agriculture.
+Moreover, agricultural systems must also help solve the most serious environmental problems facing humankind (climate change, conservation of biodiversity, pollution) because agriculture occupies 33% of the earth's terrestrial surface and uses 70% of all developed freshwater.
+Hence, the goal of my research is to find ways to increase crop yields substantially without compromising the quality of soil and water resources or damaging the integrity of natural ecosystems-a process called ecological intensification.
+Current efforts focus on a global collaboration to develop the Global Yield Gap Atlas (www.yieldgap.org) that provides state-of-the-art estimates of the gap between current average farm yields and the potential yield ceiling for major food crops throughout the world.
+The Atlas supplies essential information to guide development policies and research prioritization at global and national scales while also supporting efforts to identify yield constraints and technologies to overcome them at local to regional levels.

 Without a formal teaching responsibility, my primary educational role is supervision of graduate students and postdoctorals.
 I also enjoy contributing invited lectures to a wide range of courses in Agronomy, Agricultural Economics, Natural Resource Science, Engineering, and other majors.
 In outreach I remain active contributing to cooperative extension education activities with a focus on use of crop models as decision-support tools to achieve ecological intensification in crop production systems while also optimizing profits.